Canon 40D vs Sony A68

 Studio photographers will appreciate that the Canon 40D (unlike the A68) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the A68 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the A68 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the A68 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 40D and A68 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Sony A68 Manual.

 So what conclusions can be drawn?
 Is the Canon 40D better than the Sony A68 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.